ajh30117/SunSymbolsWebsite/src/content/posts/technical-writing-checklist.md

 >4. **Build disicipline and good work habits**

-Below is an actionable checklist that can be used for technical writing and editing projects.
+Below is an actionable checklist that can be referenced for technical writing projects.
 The checklist is inspired by [Google's Technical Writing Courses for Engineers](https://developers.google.com/tech-writing/one).

 ## Tech Writing Checklist